-Unfortunately, it takes an average of 15 years for research to impact the standard of care in our communities.
-The Department of Psychiatry, through its educational programs, seeks to reduce the gap between emerging research and practice.
+The Department of Psychiatry, through its educational programs and its affiliated clinical programs, seeks to reduce the gap between emerging research and practice.
 The support of evidence-based care and the development of new delivery systems that provide state-of-the-art care to patients and their families are central to our clinical mission.

 News and Announcements